Reaching a nu phase in Nushell's development - The road from 0.82 to 1.0

 How things went from 0.60 to 0.8x

-Our last very public milestone was the release of the 0.60 versionopen in new window, which included a massive refactor of Nushell's internals that we skipped to it from the 0.44 release.
-Apart from rewriting the engine, it included our own line editor reedlineopen in new window for added customization in the interactive experienceopen in new window.
+release.
+Apart from rewriting the engine, it included our own line editor reedline for added customization in the interactive experience.
 The rewrite unlocked many improvements and opportunities for valuable experimentation.

-Since 0.60, we achieved a much more mature system of modulesopen in new window and overlaysopen in new window that allow you to build more composable applications in Nu.
-As part of this effort to strengthen the programming language chops of Nu, we also spent a lot of time finding the balance between our functional programming philosophy of pipelined dataopen in new window and the mutation of variablesopen in new window to allow simple imperative patterns.
+, we achieved a much more mature system of modules and overlays that allow you to build more composable applications in Nu.
+As part of this effort to strengthen the programming language chops of Nu, we also spent a lot of time finding the balance between our functional programming philosophy of pipelined data and the mutation of variables to allow simple imperative patterns.

 We also saw a few efforts that didn't pan out yet.
 For example, we tried to integrate the Polars dataframe engine directly into the grammar of Nushell commands, but this left many rough edges.
 Thus with version 0.76, we returned to a simpler dataframe integration to focus on getting the core Nushell experience right.